 - Only use lights and extension cords that are in good condition.
-Check for frayed wires, bare spots, gaps in the insulation, broken or cracked sockets/plugs, excessive kinking or wear.
+Check for frayed wires, bare spots, gaps in the insulation, broken or cracked sockets and plugs, excessive kinking, or wear.
 Check the cords to see if they feel warm when they have been on for a while.
-If you find any of these signs, replace with cords that have the mark of an accredited certification agency (for example, Canadian Standards Association (CSA) product.
+If you find any of these signs, replace with cords that have the mark of an accredited certification agency (for example, Canadian Standards Association (CSA) or Underwriters Laboratories (cUL)).

-- Turn off the lights when you leave work, or if at home you are asleep or away.
+- Turn off the holiday lights when you leave work, or if at home, when you are asleep or away.

 - Always follow the manufacturers instructions about how many sets of lights that can be strung (plugged in) together.

-- Use only indoor lights and extension cords indoors, and, of course, outdoor lights and cords outdoors.
+- Use only indoor lights and extension cords indoors, and outdoor lights and cords outdoors.
 Use Ground Fault Circuit Interrupters (GFCI) outlets for outdoor power.

-- Use mini or LED lights as they have cool-burning lights (and LED lights save electricity).
+- Use LED lights as they generate less heat (and LED lights save electricity).
 Make sure all of the sockets contain a light bulb.

-- Never remove the ground pin, or file the wide peg of plug as this interferes with the electrical grounding.
+- Never remove the ground pin, or file the wide peg of a plug as this change interferes with the electrical grounding.

 - Never put extension cords through doorways or under carpets.